-As a further update SUNAT has withdrawn its "casación" writ meaning SUNAT is no longer appealing or otherwise challenging the lower court's decision in favor of Sun Nippon Company, S.A.C. tax position.
-In order for the case to be closed and for Sun Nippon Company, S.A.C. to be refunded the tax that has already been paid the Tax court has to also file a withdrawal.
-At that point the Supreme Court will then enter a formal order and accept both SUNAT's withdrawal and the tax court withdrawal.
-As a result of the on-going uncertainty over the potential outcome of the new appeal before the Peruvian judiciary and in spite of SUNAT's withdrawal, any and all payments made to SUNAT by Sun Nippon Company, S.A.C., have been fully reserved.
+As a further update, SUNAT has withdrawn its cassation writ, meaning SUNAT is no longer appealing or otherwise challenging the Lower Court's decision in favor of SNC.
+In order for the case to be closed and for SNC to be refunded the tax that has already been paid, the Tax Court would have to file a withdrawal.
+At that point, the Supreme Court will then enter a formal order and accept both SUNAT's withdrawal and the Tax Court's withdrawal.
+As a result of the on-going uncertainty over the potential outcome of the new appeal before the Peruvian judiciary and in spite of SUNAT'S withdrawal, the Group continues to follow up the development of the case in this Cassation appeal level.

-Thunderbird Hoteles Las Americas, S.A. - Tax issues: In the latter part of 2011, the Group's wholly owned Peruvian subsidiary, Thunderbird Hoteles Las Americas, S.A. ("THLA"), received a group of resolutions issued by the Peruvian tax authority, Superintendencia Nacional de Administración Tributaria ("SUNAT"), in relation to various major tax issues.
-The first set of resolutions encompassed a rejection of certain deductions in 2007 for interest payments made to lenders/investors domiciled abroad in relation to certain loans and investments.
-The second set of resolutions encompassed a rejection of certain tax credits in favor of THLA related to IGV (sales tax).
-In each of the first and second set of resolutions, these tax matters related to the acquisition of the six hotels by THLA in Peru.
-The third set of resolutions was issued by SUNAT relating to fines associated with the prior described tax issues.
+Thunderbird Hoteles Las Americas, S.A. - Tax issues: In the latter part of 2011, the Group's wholly owned Peruvian subsidiary, Thunderbird Hoteles Las Americas, S.A. ("THLA"), received the following resolutions issued by the Peruvian tax authority, Superintendencia Nacional de Administración Tributaria ("SUNAT"), in relation to various major tax issues (note: all interest mentioned in the following description have been calculated up to September 30, 2020).